Tit-Co/OpenClassrooms_Project_07/README.md

 - A brute-force algorithm, initially
 - An optimized version, then
 - And finally, a version optimized and retrospectively tested on historical company files.
 ---

+## EXPLANATIONS OF WHAT THE APP DOES

+### <u>Bruteforce version</u>

+- Calculate the best actions path using brute-force algorithm.
+All combinations are calculated by building a recursive tree.

+### <u>Optimized version</u>

+- Calculate the best actions path using the dynamic programming algorithm which is better optimized than the previous one.

+### <u>Final backtested and optimized version</u>

+- Calculate the best action path using the optimized algorithm and perform backtests on this solution, then compare the results to a third-party solution applied to the same datasets.

+---

 ## PROJECT STRUCTURE